About the Interventions in CollegeAIM

 Cut harmful consequences by reducing student drinking.

 The strategies included in CollegeAIM focus primarily on reducing student drinking—and thereby reducing all possible harmful consequences—rather than on trying to prevent particular outcomes such as overdoses, sexual assaults, or alcohol-impaired driving.
-Three exceptions—amnesty policies, alcohol bystander interventions, and safe ride programs—are also included because a large number of campuses have recently instituted these programs.
+Three exceptions—amnesty policies, alcohol bystander interventions, and safe ride programs—are also included because a large number of campuses have instituted these programs.
 However, research has not yet established clear evidence of effectiveness for these strategies.

 One consequence stands out in magnitude and may be a particular challenge for college AOD staff to address: alcohol-impaired driving.
 Alcohol-impaired driving accounts for the majority of alcohol-related deaths among college students nationwide.
 Your efforts to reduce student drinking will likely reduce the risk of alcohol-impaired driving as well; however, if you would like to take specific additional steps to help prevent your students from driving while impaired, please see the Frequently Asked Questions.